Edison is your barcode reading robot buddy who will teach you about electronics, programming and robotics in a fun and engaging way.

 That’s great, but what is robotics?
 Well that’s not an easy question to answer.
 Edison’s creator, Brenton O’Brien says “a robot is a machine that can behave autonomously.”
 This means that a robot can think or make decisions on its own and act on those decisions.
 Many other people have different definitions, but we like this one as it’s nice, simple and applies to what you’re about to learn.

-Edison the LEGO compatible robot
+Edison the robot compatible with LEGO products

 Robotics wouldn’t be possible without electronics, so Edison has his own electronics and you can see it all through his transparent top.
 There are resistors, capacitors, transistors, motors and more, but the most important electronic part is Edison’s microcontroller.